pietryszak/dotfiles/README.md

 ├── bat
 │   └── config - bat  - cat command supports syntax highlighting for  programming and markup languages - config with theme ├── foot
-│   └── foot.ini - foot  - fast wayland terminal - config file - used to show shortcuts in sway
+│   └── foot.ini - - NOT USED YET -foot  - fast wayland terminal - config file - used to show shortcuts in sway
 ├── Caprine
 │   └── config.json - caprine -  facebook messenger for  linux -  config with polish and english spell checking
 ├── Code